Program

 Subject to change.

-Endoscopic therapy of early neoplasias in the GI tract: ESD beginners
+Endoscopic therapy of early neoplasia in the GI tract: ESD Beginner [already fully booked]

 Friedrich Conzen Haus - St. Joachim